Last modified on September 21st, 2023

-Across all industries, a new work paradigm is emerging in 2021 — and it calls for a new style of leadership.
-The rise of location-independent collaboration, as well as the many changes and challenges of the past year, have made the need for human-centered leadership greater than ever before.
+Across all industries, a new work paradigm has emerged — and it calls for a new style of management.
+After the many changes and challenges teams have experienced over the last several years, the need for human-centered leadership is greater than ever before.

-Within property management, human-centered leaders must provide the tools and technology their teams need to work efficiently, build a company culture that creates space and freedom for teams to perform at their best, and communicate proactively and transparently with staff, residents, investors, owners, and other stakeholders.
+When it comes to property management, human-centered leaders must help teams perform at their best, build a company culture that attracts and retains top talent, and communicate proactively and transparently.
 While there is no easy way to succeed in all of these areas simultaneously, there is one factor that is crucial to success in all three: optimizing how your time is spent.

-To help property management executives maximize their time, AppFolio looked to advice provided by some of the multifamily housing industry’s most forward-thinking executives.
-We then paired their indispensable leadership insights with thought-provoking exercise prompts and compiled them into one comprehensive guide to help you create your own self-directed leadership growth plan.
+To help property managers take a more thoughtful approach, AppFolio looked to advice provided by some of the industry’s most forward-thinking executives.
+We paired their indispensable leadership insights with thought-provoking exercise prompts to help you put each into action.

-Turn Neil’s insight into action with this exercise prompt:
+Turn Steve’s insight into action with this exercise prompt:

 Turn Gozen’s insight into action with this exercise prompt:

-- What are your “rocks” or the most important things in your life, both personally and professionally?
+What are your employees’ most important things in their life, both personally and professionally?

 In today’s landscape, property management organizations are perfectly positioned to become powerful agents of change by increasing their social footprint and decreasing their environmental impact.
-Not only are these global initiatives sought after more and more from employees and customers of all ages, races, and genders, but they’ll soon become expected as part of your day-to-day business practices, too.
+Not only are these global initiatives sought after more and more by employees and residents alike, they’ll also soon be expected as part of your day-to-day business practices, too.

-Lisa Wise, Chief Operating Officer and Chief Flockster from Flock DC, explains how her organization is leading the way today:
+Lisa Wise, Chief Operating Officer and Chief Flockster from Flock DC, describes how her organization is leading the way today:

 Turn Lisa’s insight into action with this exercise prompt:

-- What are three ways your organization can increase its social footprint?
+What are three ways your organization can champion positive community change?